coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 1. Enable [Developer Mode] and connect a debug cable ([`Suzy-Q`] or [`Type-C Servo v4`]).

-1. Check the running Cr50 version with `gsctool`:
+1. Check the running GSC version with `gsctool`:

 ```bash
 (dut) $ sudo gsctool -a -f